I’ll put it in it’s simplest form. Take a look at your kitchen right now as it stands:

 Are you eco–conscious?

 For some homeowners, the environment may be of more concern than layout, budget or time.
-If you are looking for the more eco-friendly option for your kitchen transformation, then cabinet refacing is your answer because less items end up in the landfills.
+If you are looking for a more eco-friendly option for your kitchen transformation, then cabinet refacing is your answer because less items end up in the landfills.
 Unfortunately, cabinet replacing involves the disposal of complete cabinets—boxes, doors, drawers and hardware.

 Please feel free to schedule a FREE consultation, and I will absolutely provide the best solution right there with you!